benaepli/spur/README.md

 Spur is a domain-specific language for specifying distributed protocols.

-This repository provides a compiler frontend in Rust that is used in  [jennLang](https://github.com/jl3953/jennLang/) for concurrency (linearizability, etc.) refutation.
+This repository provides a compiler frontend in Rust that is used in  [jennLang](https://github.com/jl3953/jennLang/) for consistency (linearizability, etc.) refutation.

 ## Features